yig/GMU-CS425/README.md

 * 2023-08-31: mentioned `xmake repo -u` to update the known packages
 * 2023-09-04: resource manager and optional sound manager added back and revised to use xrepo.
 * 2023-09-04: added `chrono` example.
+* 2023-09-04: added back in Graphics (under construction), Game Objects, Scripting, and What Next sections.